 Sandy Cohen-Wynn is a visual artist.
 For 21 years she taught Judaic Arts to students and their families at Congregation Emanu-El in San Francisco.
-An alumna of the Tauber Holocaust Education Fellowship, she currently creates workshops and installations using art as a means for learning and reflecting about the Holocaust.
+An alumna of the JFCS Tauber Holocaust Education Fellowship, she continues to create workshops and installations using art as a means for learning and reflecting about the Holocaust.

 Jonathan Furst is an educator for the Jewish Partisan Educational Foundation.
 He teaches about the approximately 30,000 Jews—many of them teens—who fought back in organized, armed resistance groups as Jewish partisans during the Holocaust.

-Frank Perez teaches world history and Mexican-American history at San Benito High School in Hollister, where he has developed and implemented curriculum on both past and present genocides.
+Frank Perez teaches world history, Mexican-American history, and Ethnic Studies at San Benito High School in Hollister, where he has developed and implemented curriculum on past and present genocides.
 His op-eds and letters to the editor on genocide and genocide denial have been published in several publications including the New York Times.

-Jacqueline Regev is the Education Director, Central-Pacific Region of the Anti-Defamation League and a former classroom teacher and teacher educator with years of experience creating safe spaces for challenging conversations.
-Jacqueline’s work with the No Place for Hate® initiative engages schools in community building workshops to disrupt bias and bullying.
+Jacqueline Regev is the Education Director at the Anti-Defamation League (ADL).
+She is a former classroom teacher and teacher educator with years of experience creating safe spaces for challenging conversations.
+Jacqueline directs ADL’s regional education initiatives including No Place for Hate® and A WORLD OF DIFFERENCE®.
+Jacqueline’s work engages schools in community building practices to disrupt bias and the escalation of hate.

-Ilona Shechter is a Museum Teacher Fellow at USHMM and an alumna of the International School of Holocaust Studies at Yad Vashem.
+Ilona Shechter is a Museum Teacher Fellow at the United States Holocaust Memorial Museum and an alumna of the International School of Holocaust Studies at Yad Vashem.
 She has traveled to Germany and Poland and studied at the sites of former concentration and extermination camps.

-Peretz Wolf-Prusan is Chief Program Officer and Senior Educator at Lehrhaus Judaica, where he is engaged in community education for the Bay Area and an adjunct faculty member of the JFCS Holocaust Center.
-Previously Peretz was a synagogue rabbi and educator, and before rabbinic school a teacher of junior high and high school students.
+Peretz Wolf-Prusan is a Senior Educator at Lehrhaus Judaica, where he is engaged in community education for the Bay Area and an adjunct faculty member of the JFCS Holocaust Center.
+Previously, Peretz was a synagogue rabbi and educator, and before rabbinic school, a teacher of junior high and high school students.